tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-- another request for the same `user_id` is received and new user handler process is spawned but `:DOWN` message hasn't been received yet so user rates are not reloaded (reloading is skipped because store PID is still present in store registry)
+- another request for the same `user_id` is received and new user handler process is spawned but `:DOWN` message hasn't been received yet so user rates are not reloaded (reloading is skipped because store PID is still present in store registry even though it's stale now)

 - `:DOWN` message is received and handled in user rate store registry - store PID (that is agent PID) is removed from ETS table

-- agent value is attempted to be retrieved to delete user rate from store but store PID is gone now which results into runtime error (it's raised manually when store is not found in store registry)
+- store PID is attempted to be retrieved (say, to delete user rate from store) but it's no longer available which results into runtime error (it's raised manually when store PID is not found in store registry)

 SUMMARY:

-user rate store crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates but before using the store (error occurs because store PID is not found in ETS table but anyway agent process itself is not alive now - it crashed in previous request).
+user rate store crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates but before using the store (error occurs because store PID is not found in ETS table but anyway agent itself is not alive now - it crashed in previous request).

 once again IDK how to solve this problem properly - this must be a very rare case so I've just made an error message more informative.